Disc Golf Tips for Seniors: Enhance Your Game and Enjoyment

 Is Disc Golf Good for Boomers?

-Let’s talk about keeping score.
-Forget those fancy phone apps with their tiny numbers that require a magnifying glass these days – where did my near vision go, anyway?
-Thankfully, navigating the course itself is still a breeze.
-Years of experience definitely come in handy, especially when faced with Mother Nature’s curveballs – a sneaky headwind or a death grip from a tight wooded tunnel.
-Learning to manage these elements and “limit the damage” (because let’s be honest, some throws are destined to be more adventurous than others) is a valuable skill that only comes with time on the course.
-Here’s the thing: you might not be able to see your phone screen clearly anymore, but you can still spot that basket 400 feet away with laser focus.
-Now that’s what I call selective vision, and it’s a superpower every seasoned disc golfer possesses.
+Now let’s discuss keeping track of scores.
+Forget about those phone apps with their digits that require a magnifying glass these days – where did my close up vision disappear to?
+Luckily navigating the course remains straightforward.
+Experience definitely proves valuable particularly when dealing with challenges from Mother Nature – like a headwind or tight wooded passages.
+Learning to handle these factors and “minimize the impact” (because lets face it some throws are bound to be more adventurous, than others) is a skill that develops over time on the course.
+Here’s the kicker; you may struggle to see your phone screen but you can still focus sharply on that basket 400 feet away.
+Now that’s what I call selective vision, and it’s a skill that every experienced disc golf player has mastered.

 Disc golf for seniors